hasura/graphql-engine/graphql/manual/schema/relationships.rst

     - Relationship Name can be: ``avg_rating``
     - Configuration: ``id :: author_avg_rating -> id``

-    Now click on the *Add* button to create the relationship.
+    Now click on the ``Add`` button to create the relationship.

-    We can now run a nested object query that is based on this ``object relationship`` i.e. fetch a list of authors with the average rating of their articles:
+    We can now run a nested object query that is based on this ``object relationship``.

+    Fetch a list of authors with the average rating of their articles:

     .. graphiql::
       :view_only: